webinar

 Take a walk

-If being indoors while sheltering with family or roommates feels claustrophobic, it might be a good idea to take your call outdoors, whether in the backyard, patio, or the amenities area of an apartment complex.
+If being indoors with family or roommates during a therapy session feels claustrophobic, it might be a good idea to take your call outdoors, whether in the backyard, patio, or the amenities area of an apartment complex.

 Many complexes have gyms that aren't being used or have severely limited the number of people at a time that can use them.
 Other complexes, especially in southern areas of the US, have pools and surrounding areas that can also be used to speak with a therapist or client.
 Select areas that aren't heavily trafficked by other residents to get the privacy you need.